jay8511/customer-segmentation-analysis/README.md

-# Customer Segmentation Analysis
+Customer Segmentation Analysis

-## 📌 Project Overview
+Project Overview
-This project focuses on analyzing customer purchase behavior and segmenting customers into meaningful groups based on age and spending patterns.
-The goal is to generate business insights that help improve customer targeting and decision-making.
+This project focuses on analyzing customer purchase behavior and segmenting customers based on age and spending patterns.
+The aim is to understand how different customer groups contribute to overall business performance.

-## 🎯 Objectives
+Objectives
-- Understand customer purchasing behavior
-- Segment customers based on demographic and spending data
-- Identify high-value customer groups
-- Support business decisions using data-driven insights
+The main objective of this project is to analyze customer data, identify meaningful customer segments, and generate insights that can help businesses make better decisions.

-## 🛠 Tools & Technologies
+Tools and Technologies
-- SQL (Data extraction and analysis)
+SQL was used for data extraction and analysis.
-- Power BI (Dashboard and visualizations)
+Power BI was used to create the dashboard and visualizations.
-- Excel (Basic data cleaning)
+Excel was used for basic data cleaning.

-## 📊 Key Analysis Performed
+Analysis Performed
-- Customer age group classification
-- Total customer count analysis
-- Average purchase amount calculation
+Customer data was analyzed to calculate total customers and average purchase amount.
+Customers were grouped into age categories to study spending behavior.
-- Spending behavior analysis across customer segments
+Spending patterns were compared across different customer segments.

-## 📈 Dashboard Features
+Dashboard
-- KPI cards for Total Customers and Average Purchase Amount
-- Visual comparison of spending by age group
-- Customer segmentation visuals
-- Interactive filters for better analysis
+An interactive Power BI dashboard was created to display key metrics such as total customers, average purchase amount, and spending behavior by age group.
+Filters were added to allow better analysis.

-## 🔍 Key Insights
+Key Insights
-- Middle-age customer groups show higher spending patterns
+Middle-age customer groups show higher spending patterns compared to other age groups.
-- Certain customer segments contribute more to overall revenue
-- Customer segmentation helps businesses focus on profitable customers
+Customer segmentation helps identify high-value customers.

-## 📁 Project Files
-- SQL queries for data analysis
-- Power BI dashboard (PDF)
-- Project report documenting analysis and insights

-## ✅ Conclusion
+Conclusion
-This project demonstrates an end-to-end data analytics workflow using SQL and Power BI, from data analysis to visualization and insight generation.
-The findings can help businesses improve marketing strategies and customer engagement.
+This project demonstrates an end-to-end data analysis process using SQL and Power BI, from data analysis to dashboard creation and insight generation.